-CAMP ZEIST, Netherlands (AP) _ A resident of an English farming village described today how she found among Pan Am Flight 103 debris strewn outside her home a cassette recorder manual that became essential to the Lockerbie investigation.
+CAMP ZEIST, Netherlands (AP) _ An elderly English woman described today how she found a charred cassette recorder manual in a field 60 miles from where Pan Am Flight 103 went down _ a piece of debris that became essential to the Lockerbie investigation.

-Abdel Basset Ali al-Megrahi and Lamen Khalifa Fhimah are charged with the murders of 270 people _ including 189 Americans.
-Prosecutors say a plastic explosive inside a cassette recorder stowed in a brown suitcase detonated in the belly of the airliner over Lockerbie, Scotland.
+The testimony sought to establish a key piece of evidence in the case against Abdel Basset Ali al-Megrahi and Lamen Khalifa Fhimah, who are charged with the murders of 270 people _ including 189 Americans.
+Prosecutors say a plastic explosive inside a cassette recorder stowed in a suitcase detonated in the belly of the airliner.

-Today when Horton was handed a plastic bag with fragments of the manual, she did not recognize it. ``I’m sure when I handed it in, it was in one piece,″ she testified.
+Today when Horton was handed a plastic bag with fragments of the manual, she did not recognize it. ``I’m sure when I handed it in, it was in one piece,″ she said.

-The Lockerbie trial, which began May 3, is being conducted before Scottish judges on a former U.S. Air Force base in the Netherlands as part of an agreement that persuaded Libyan leader Moammar Gadhafi to hand over the suspects last year.
+The Lockerbie trial is being conducted before Scottish judges on a former U.S. Air Force base in the Netherlands as part of an agreement that persuaded Libyan leader Moammar Gadhafi to hand over the suspects last year.

 If found guilty of murder, the defendants face life imprisonment in Scotland.
 They have pleaded innocent, blaming Palestinian terrorist factions based in Syria for the attack.